GrKoR/esphome_aux_ac_component/README-EN.md

 # ESPHome AUX air conditioner custom component (aux_ac) #
-For communication about this project [join telegram chat](https://t.me/aux_ac).
+For communication about this project [please join this telegram chat](https://t.me/aux_ac).

 For issues or feature requests, please go to [the issue section](https://github.com/GrKoR/esphome_aux_ac_component/issues).
 It will be perfect if you attach log to your issue.
 Log you can collect with [this python script](https://github.com/GrKoR/ac_python_logger).
 It helps you to save all data frames from the UART bus to a csv-file.
 This log combined with the detailed situation description will significantly speed up bug correction.

 ## DISCLAIMER ##
 1. All data of this project (software, firmware, schemes, 3d-models etc.) are provided **'AS IS'**.
-Everything you do with your devices you are doing at your own risk.
+Everything you do with your devices, you are doing at your own risk.
 If you don't strongly understand what you are doing, just buy wifi-module from your air conditioner manufacturer.
 2. I am not a programmer.
-So source code is certainly not optimal and badly decorated (but there are alot of comments in it; sorry, a significant part of it is in Russian).
-Also code may be written unsafe.
-I tried to test all parts of the code but I'm sure I missed a lot of things.
+So source code is certainly not optimal and badly decorated (but there are a lot of comments in it; sorry, a significant part of it is in Russian).
+Also, code may be written unsafe.
+I tried to test all parts of the code, but I'm sure I missed a lot of things.
 So treat it with suspicion, expect a trick from it, and if you discover something wrong write an issue here.
-3. Russian and English readmes are substantially identical in meaning.
-But in case of differences the [Russian](https://github.com/GrKoR/esphome_aux_ac_component#readme) version is more significant.
+3. Russian and English readme files are substantially identical in meaning.
+But in case of differences, the [Russian](https://github.com/GrKoR/esphome_aux_ac_component#readme) version is more significant.

 ## Short description ##
 This custom component allows you to control your air conditioner through wifi if it is made in the AUX factory.<br />
-Component tested with ESPHome 1.15.3 and Rovex ALS1 air conditioner.
-It looks like many other air conditioners can be controlled by `aux_ac` but this possibility isn't tested.
-See list of testetd ACs below for more details.
+Component tested with ESPHome 1.18.0 and Rovex ALS1 air conditioner.
+It looks like many other air conditioners can be controlled by `aux_ac`, but this possibility isn't tested.
+See list of tested ACs below for more details.

 ## Supported air conditioners ##
 AUX is one of the OEM air conditioner manufacturers.
 AUX produce ACs for many brands.
-There is following list of AUX-based air conditioner in the internet: AUX, Abion, AC ELECTRIC, Almacom, Ballu , Centek, Climer, DAX, Energolux, ERISSON, Green Energy, Hyundai, IGC, Kentatsu (некоторые серии), Klimaire, KOMANCHI, LANZKRAFT, LEBERG, LGen, Monroe, Neoclima, NEOLINE, One Air, Pioneer (до 2016 года), Roda, Rovex, Royal Clima, SAKATA, Samurai, SATURN, Scarlett, SmartWay, Soling, Subtropic, SUBTROPIC, Supra, Timberk, Vertex, Zanussi.
+There is the following list of AUX-based air conditioner on the internet: AUX, Abion, AC ELECTRIC, Almacom, Ballu, Centek, Climer, DAX, Energolux, ERISSON, Green Energy, Hyundai, IGC, Kentatsu (some series only), Klimaire, KOMANCHI, LANZKRAFT, LEBERG, LGen, Monroe, Neoclima, NEOLINE, One Air, Pioneer (until 2016), Roda, Rovex, Royal Clima, SAKATA, Samurai, SATURN, Scarlett, SmartWay, Soling, Subtropic, SUBTROPIC, Supra, Timberk, Vertex, Zanussi.
 There are doubts about its completeness and reliability, but nothing better could be found.

 ### List of compatible ACs (tested) ###
 [The list of tested ACs](docs/AC_TESTED.md) is placed in a separate file and includes tested by the author or by users ACs.
-This list is permanently updated mainly based on feedback from users in [Telegram chat](https://t.me/aux_ac).<br />
+This list is permanently updated, mainly based on feedback from users in [Telegram chat](https://t.me/aux_ac).<br />

+If your AC is not in the list
+If your AC is listed above you should take a closer look at aux_ac.
+If the User Manual of your HVAC describes connection to wifi with mobile app ACFreedom it seems you may go deeper with aux_ac.
+But try all soft and hardware for your own risk.
+You must clearly understand what you are doing.
+If you are unsure it is better to wait while other users will test your model of AC (but it may never).
+Or please go to telegram-chat with your questions.
+Maybe you will get help there.

+If you have tested your air conditioner and aux_ac works with it please let me know about it.
+I'll add this info to the list of tested ACs above.
+The best way to report about your test results is write a message in the telegram or in the issue section.

+How to use it
+For correct component operation you need hardware and firmware.
+The hardware description is located in separate file.

+Firmware: Integration aux_ac to your configuration
+You need ESPHome v.1.18.0 or above.
+External_components have appeared in this version.
+But it is better to use ESPHome v.1.20.4 or above cause there was alot of external_components errors corrected before this version.
 ### If your AC is not in the list ###
-If your AC is listed above you should take a closer look at `aux_ac`.<br />
+If your AC is listed above, you should take a closer look at `aux_ac`.<br />
 If the User Manual of your HVAC describes connection to wifi with mobile app ACFreedom it seems you may go deeper with `aux_ac`.
 But try all soft and hardware for your own risk.
 You must clearly understand what you are doing.<br />
-If you are unsure it is better to wait while other users will test your model of AC (but it may never).
+If you are unsure, it is better to wait while other users will test your model of AC (but it may never).
 Or please [go to telegram-chat](https://t.me/aux_ac) with your questions.
 Maybe you will get help there.

-If you have tested your air conditioner and `aux_ac` works with it please let me know about it.
+If you have tested your air conditioner and `aux_ac` works with it, please let me know about it.
 I'll add this info to the list of tested ACs above.
-The best way to report about your test results is write a message in the [telegram](https://t.me/aux_ac) or [in the issue section](https://github.com/GrKoR/esphome_aux_ac_component/issues).
+The best way to report about your test results is writing a message in the [telegram](https://t.me/aux_ac) or [in the issue section](https://github.com/GrKoR/esphome_aux_ac_component/issues).

 ## How to use it ##
-For correct component operation you need hardware and firmware.
-The hardware description is located [in separate file](docs/HARDWARE-EN.md).
+For correct component operation, you need hardware and firmware.
+The hardware description is located [in a separate file](docs/HARDWARE-EN.md).

 ### Firmware: Integration aux_ac to your configuration ###
 You need [ESPHome](https://esphome.io) v.1.18.0 or above. `External_components` have appeared in this version.
-But it is better to use ESPHome v.1.20.4 or above cause there was alot of `external_components` errors corrected before this version.
+But it is better to use ESPHome v.1.20.4 or above, cause there were a lot of `external_components` errors corrected before this version.

 ## Installing ##
 1. Declare external component.
 Read [the manual](https://esphome.io/components/external_components.html?highlight=external) for details.